SamMorrow147/ClubhausAi/data/clubhaus-knowledge.md

 ## 🏢 What is Clubhaus?

 Clubhaus is a creative agency based in Minneapolis, MN.
 We specialize in brand identity, web design, AI-assisted development, and creative strategy.
-We're not a coworking space — we design experiences, not desks.

 ---